Prabha002/Financial_SQL_Project/README.md

 **4. Sales Performance Analysis:** Evaluating total sales per segment, identifying the product with the highest gross sales, and analyzing sales variations by country.

-**5. Profit Analysis:**
+**5. Profit Analysis:** Assess total profit by segment and product, explore the relationship between manufacturing prices and profits, and evaluate overall profit margins.

+**6. Discount Impact Analysis:** Examine the effects of discounts on sales, including the count of products with no discounts and the average discount across different discount bands.

+**7. Time Based Analysis:** Analyze sales trends over time, including total sales by month and year, and identify periods of peak and low sales activity.

+**8. Cost Analysis:** Identify the Cost of Goods Sold (COGS) per product and segment to understand cost structures and their impact on profitability.

 # Project Structure
 **1. Database Setup**

--**Database Creation:** The project starts by creating a database named mydatabase.
+**Database Creation:** The project starts by creating a database named mydatabase.

--**Table Creation:** A table named financial is created to store the sales data.
+**Table Creation:** A table named financial is created to store the sales data.
 The table structure includes columns for IDs, Segment,	Country, Product, Discount band, Units sold, Manufacturing price, Sales price, Gross sales, Discounts, 	  Sales, COGS(Cost Of Goods Sold), Profit, Dates,	Months and years.

 ``` sql